mrosseel/vast-automation/README.md

 ## Run VAST on the fits files

-`./vast_run.sh ../location/of/fits/*.fit`
+`./vast -u -x 3 ../location/of/fits/*.fit`

+This uses UTC time, and ignores the 'blended' flag for stars which are close to each other.
-This will generate many vast files in the support/vast directory
+This will generate many vast files in the vast directory

 ## Process VAST results

 ### run the command

-`./vast_process.sh --vsx -d support/vast-1.0rc84`
+`./vast_process.sh --vsx --candidates -d support/vast-1.0rc84`

 ### plate solve the reference frame (first run only)